nmshd/documentation/_includes/scenarios/integrate/requests-over-messages.md

 }
 ```

+Note that if you have multiple [RequestItems]({% link _docs_integrate/data-model-overview.md %}#requestitems) or [RequestItemGroups]({% link _docs_integrate/data-model-overview.md %}#requestitemgroup), they must be accepted in the exact order they were specified in in the [Request]({% link _docs_integrate/data-model-overview.md %}#request).

 ### Reject

+Now, let's consider the case the Recipient wants to [reject the Request]({% link _docs_use-cases/use-case-consumption-reject-incoming-request.md %}).
-If you want to reject the Request you can do so by calling the `PUT /api/v2/Requests/Incoming/{id}/Reject` route.
-You can use the `id` you saved in the previous step.
+For this, use the `id` of the Request you saved in the previous step.
 In the payload you have to reject all RequestItems.
-In case of the example Request the payload is the following:
+In case of the example Request, the payload is the following:

 ```jsonc
 {